ComradDoge/DogeEU4/README.md

 - New monuments in Poland and Germany.
 - Lotharingia formable decision now follows the usual format.
 - Advisor one-time events have an option to not take it so you can wait for the modifier another time before it's locked from you.
+- Theocracy election event localisation cleaned up so it's more readable.

 [/quote]